-Figure-23 : Summary of Types of Invoice Issued by Auctioneer to buyer of auctioned goods
+Figure 23: : Summary of Types of Invoice Issued by Auctioneer ------------ -- to buyer of auctioned goods

-SCENARIO STATUS OF OWNER OUTPUT TAX AUCTIONEER TYPES OF INVOICE 1 Taxable Person Chargeable Registered Person Deemed Tax Invoice Issued by auctioneer 2 Taxable Person Chargeable Non- Registered Person Deemed Tax Invoice Issued by auctioneer 3 Non-Taxable Person Not Chargeable Registered Person Invoice 4 Non-Taxable Person Not Chargeable Non- Registered Person Invoice the Generally Accepted Accounting Principles (GAAP) and provides a good audit trail.
-Records to be maintained by the auctioneer include:-
+SCENARIO STATUS OF OWNER OUTPUT TAX AUCTIONEER TYPES OF INVOICE 1 Taxable Person Chargeable Registered Person Deemed Tax Invoice Issued by auctioneer 2 Taxable Person Chargeable Non- Registered Person Deemed Tax Invoice Issued by auctioneer 3 Non-Taxable Person Not Chargeable Registered Person Invoice 4 Non-Taxable Person Not Chargeable Non- Registered Person Invoice

 124. The services rendered by the auctioneer are taxable supplies, thus commissions earned by the auctioneer would be liable for output tax.
 If the auctioneer is a registered person, then he has to issue a tax invoice to claim his commission or fee from the principal for carrying out the auction.
-(For more information, please refer to the GST Guide on Auctioneer).
+For more information, please refer to the GST Guide on Auction Services.

 125. An auctioneer, whether or not he is a taxable person, must maintain and keep proper records to account for all goods that he received and auctioned off on behalf of his principals who are taxable persons for at least seven years.
-All accounting records must be supported by related original documents and must be kept in accordance with
+All accounting records must be supported by related original documents and must be kept in accordance with the Generally Accepted Accounting Principles (GAAP) and provides a good audit trail.
+Records to be maintained by the auctioneer include:-